SomeBoy0325/TheProblem/README.md

 It was made as a project for an FBLA competetive event, if you want to learn more about the event look up "Computer Game and Simulation Programming" at this link: https://www.fbla.org/high-school/competitive-events/ or if you wanna learn about fbla in general then check out the website attached to that link

 //Features
-First person camera and controls
-Parkour based challenges with a few traps
+First person camera and controls, Parkour based challenges with a few traps, Ethical Challenges, Scoring based on decisions, Endings based on score, Keyboard Support
-Ethical Challenges
-Scoring based on decisions
-Endings based on score
-Keyboard Support

 //Controls
 W - Forward
-A - Left
+, A - Left
-S - Back
+, S - Back
-D - Right
+, D - Right
-Space - Jump
+, Space - Jump
-E - Interact
+, E - Interact
-Esc - Pause Menu/Universal Escape tool
+, Esc - Pause Menu/Universal Escape tool

 //Requirements
 Very lightweight game that would run on most modern computers.
 Performance may vary based on setup